 News and Highlights

-Further details on ESA's Science & Exploration portal.
+Further details on ESA's Science & Exploration web portal.

-The XMM-Newton Twentieth Announcement of Opportunity is now open and observing proposals may be submitted.
+The XMM-Newton Twenty-first Announcement of Opportunity is now open and observing proposals may be submitted.

 Further details here on our XMM-Newton SOC website.